tkiat/my-writings-public/blog/software-dev/web/decouple-articles-from-blog.md

   }
 ]
 ```
 <center>metadata.json</center>

 metadata.json contains an array of category objects.
 A category object contains an array of subcategory objects.
 A subcategory object contains an array of metadata for an article.
 Your structure may be different but I find this structure self-containing and extensible.

 ### File Structure

 On the server, I name an article file according to `articleSlug` field in metadata.json and put that article inside its subcategory folder, which is inside its category folder.
-The file structure is laid out in a way that information in metadata.json is enough to refer to any article.

 ```text
 blog/